Cosmo-Tech/Babylon-End-User-Doc/docs/partials/installation/from_source.md

 ## Install Babylon

-You can install babylon globally in your system
+You can install Babylon globally on your system:

 !!! example
     ```bash